-6. NEGOTIABLE CERTIFICATES OF DEPOSIT
+6.8) NEGOTIABLE CERTIFICATES OF DEPOSIT

-Negotiable Certificates of Deposit issued by a nationally or state-chartered bank or state, a savings association or a federal association (as defined by Section 5102 of the Financial Code), a state or federally licensed or state licensed branch of a foreign bank.
+Negotiable Certificates of Deposit issued by a nationally or state-chartered bank or state, a savings association or a federal association or by a federally licensed (as defined by Section 5102 of the Financial Code), a state or federally licensed oror state licensed branch of a foreign bank. , which have been rated in a rating category of A (long-term) or A-1 (short-term) or their equivalents by at least two of the NRSRO's at least A-1 or the equivalent for short-term deposits.